iBust/NO_Glow/README.md

 ### How to be the most safe and secure online.

-*Some of these steps can be done on a regular computer (and if compatible, even on some regular home router) but to build a really secure (or ''anonymous'') configuration, you need to dedicate a second computer and a second router (ex. a cheap eBay Corebooted ThinkPad (200$) and a cheap Mango GL.iNet router (20$)
+*Some of these steps can be done on a regular computer, but to build a really secure (or ''anonymous'') configuration, you need to dedicate a second computer and a second router (ex. cheap Coreboot compatible Lenovo ThinkPad and a cheap Mango GL.iNet router)*

 1. Device
      - Coreboot